 As previously stated the University will always seek to put in place mitigating actions to ensure that students are able to complete the courses on which they are enrolled.
-In the majority of cases the University would expect to 'teach out' and in the exceptional case of a college/PPH closure the University would facilitate the transfer of affected students to another college/PPH within the collegiate University.
+In the majority of cases the University would expect to 'teach out' and in the exceptional case of a college/PPH closure the University would make arrangements to transfer affected students to another college/PPH within the collegiate University.

 The University therefore expects circumstances where it is not possible to provide continuation of study to be extremely rare.
-Save for the limited circumstances where a refund may be granted to students who have been suspended or have withdrawn from their studies, the University does not operate a specific refunds and compensation policy but would consider the need to award compensation on a case by case basis and in line with the OIA's guidance on distress and inconvenience payments.
+Save for the limited circumstances where a refund may be granted to students who have been suspended or have withdrawn from their studies8, the University does not operate a specific refunds and compensation policy but would consider the need to award compensation on a case by case basis and in line with the OIA's guidance on distress and inconvenience payments.
 Circumstances where we might elect to award compensation to students include:

-where we consider there is a legal obligation to do so, e.g. where the University considers it has breached its contractual or tortious liabilities;
+- where we consider there is a legal obligation to do so, e.g. where the University considers it has breached its contractual or tortious liabilities; - where payment of compensation is recommended to address any distress, inconvenience or other service issues identified as a result of an investigation of student complaints by the Proctors on behalf of the University.

-https://www.ox.ac.uk/students/new/contract?wssl=1
+8 https://examregs.admin.ox.ac.uk/Regulation?code=ronfm-p3arttpaymoffees